Family

 Decide together

 Rules imposed unilaterally invite resistance.
-For instance, letting children propose "1 hour weekdays, 2 hours weekends" improves compliance by about 40%.
+For instance, letting children propose "1 hour weekdays, 2 hours weekends" improves compliance because children feel ownership over self-made rules rather than feeling controlled.

 Establish screen-free zones

 Designate dining tables and bedrooms as screen-free.
-Families banning phones at meals reported about 30% more conversation time.
+Families banning phones at meals reported more conversation time.
+Creating a phone parking spot in the hallway or another room prevents hands from reaching instinctively.
+Books on family activities can also be a helpful resource.

 Model the Behavior